 The final step to being interesting is to find interesting people to hang out with.
 Typically, interesting people hang out together—and now that’s you!
-Interesting people encourage the people around them to do interesting things, to talk about interesting topics and engage with interesting ideas.
+Interesting people encourage the people around them to do interesting things, talk about interesting topics, and engage with interesting ideas.
 Let’s quickly take stock:

 Who is the most interesting person you know?_______________________